adevrrc/adev-p2-notes/docs/adonet/workflow.md

 1. TOC
 {:toc}

+## Database File Storage

+The database file can be stored anywhere on your file system, but it is recommended that you store the file in the **bin\Debug** directory of your application project.
+If you prefer, it can be stored in a sub-directory.
+For example, **bin\Debug\data**.

+Ensure that you are using a relative file path to any external resources.
+Using an absolute path will only work in the development environment and not on any other machine.

 ## Database Connection

 To connect to a database a connection string is required.
 The basic format of a connection string is: